curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 Religions are a social tool, an organizational structure for maximising entropy across a species via a shared "purpose for our existence".

 Look at data collected through systematic transparency and make your own conclusions.

+Measured purpose.
+How do you have access to everyone's data.
+Everyone does.
+Doesn't that mean bad people can do bad things to other people.
+Yes, but then everyone will have proof, as long as information technology is advanced enough, with independent streams of data and trustless systems.
+If you want, we can get into the philosophy and mechanics of transparency and trust, but we'll be here a while.

+You can have multiple purposes.
+It just makes it harder to experience existential bliss.
+Prayer builds existential bliss - it's the act of focusing down to one purpose.
+Flow is purpose incarnate.
+It's existential bliss.

+To understand the mechanics of purpose, try building a religion.
+Tee's birth is an exercise in religion-building.
+Story of how I tried to build a religion through this book.

+Black hole of purpose.
+All I can do is hang on to this thread of thought.